-Recently, Gamasutra covered an illuminating bit of information released from Japanese gaming site Famitsu.
+Recently, Gamasutra covered an illuminating bit of information released from Japan gaming site Famitsu.
 There were a few interesting bits of information in that story: for one, 2014 was Japan’s biggest, most financially successful year for gaming of all time.
 What could possibly account for this landmark year, with such a lack of big international blockbusters?

 Yes, $5.8 billion of the year’s $9.6 billion profits all came straight from the mobile platform.
 That’s huge!
 This news supports a common assertion heard around the video game world recently: that, at least in Japan, mobile gaming platforms are the future.
 But what about console sales, you might ask?
 Well, before I give the data, let’s clarify something important: Microsoft has never done well in Japan.
 Just last week, only 100 X-box Ones were sold in the entire country of Japan.
 So what is going on in Japan is hardly indicative of what’s happening on a worldwide scale.
 The PS4 is selling amazingly well in Europe and the US, for example.

 That being said, the numbers are grim.
 2014 saw the worst year for consoles in Japan since 2005 – which was the first year they began taking count.
 From both a hardware and software perspective, the numbers have been steadily plummeting since 2013.

 Many months ago, remember that Final Fantasy XV co-director Hajime Tabata had this to say about the impending release of his game: